Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 Also, if there is something in this guide you want to change/improve on, it is recommended that you talk about it with the devs in IRC first.

+Please note that any install directions/packages for Linux distributions listed as *Unofficial* means that they are community provided, and any support for those packages should be directed at the appropriate distro/package maintainers.

 ***

 ### Table of Contents: